wp-plugins/aryo-activity-log/readme.txt

 * <strong>WooCommerce</strong> - Few options updated (will be more soon)
 * <strong>bbPress</strong> - Forums, Topics, Replies, Taxonomies and other actions
 * and much more...

+<strong>New!</strong> You are now able to get email notifications once an event you have defined (via rules) has occured.
+This is useful in cases you must know right away when someone does something on your site.

 <h4>What people are saying</h4>
 * <em>“Thanks to this step, we’ve discovered that our site was undergoing a brute force attack”</em> - [artdriver.com](http://www.artdriver.com/wordpress-site-hacked-solution-time/)